Lin-Mao/DrGPUM/docs/roadmap.md

 - HPCToolkit Merge

-    Merge the latest HPCToolkit master into GVProf.
+    Merge the latest HPCToolkit master into DrGPUM.